Here is the corrected content with the specified changes:

 Serious blepharoplasty complications, such as visual impairment or severe infection, are extremely rare and occur in less than 1% of cases according to studies published in the ophthalmological scientific literature.
 The vast majority of patients experience a quick recovery and natural results that illuminate their gaze without altering their expression.

-As a former Chief Clinical Officer in Ophthalmology and a specialist exclusively devoted to eyelid surgery for over fifteen years, I have guided hundreds of patients through this journey.
+As a former Chief Clinical Officer in Ophthalmology and an oculoplastic surgeon exclusively devoted to eyelid & oculoplastic surgery for over fifteen years, I have guided hundreds of patients through this journey.
 Each intervention is unique according to your morphology and expectations.

 During your consultation, we will examine your eyelids together, discuss your medical history, and I will personally explain how we minimize each blepharoplasty risk through rigorous technique and attentive follow-up.
 Safety is never an option: it is the foundation of every decision we make together.